mdominguez2010/predict-stock-price-arima/README.md

 - At one point the model prediction was off by 144, these trades would have resulted in enormous losses.

 # Future Work
 Accuracy is important.
-The goal in the future will be reducing the width (standard deviation) of the distributions of residuals
+The goal in the future will be reducing the mean absolute error of the residuals